danielgallas/football-sweepstake/Readme.md

-#### PROJECT: Gremio Sweepstake
+#### PROJECT: Football Sweepstake

 #### TO DO NOW:

-- Find a way for these scores to be “attached” to the correct users that are logged in.
-- After GUESSING PAGE is done, go back to login/register and start issuing JWT and Bcrypting passwords
-- Find a way to “autosave” these results
 - Improve the navigation and the layout (for when I implement 38 matches)
+- Implement "place: away/home" key-value pair in scores array
 - Find a way for users to submit these results permanently to the database (final submit)
+- Find a way to “autosave” these results
+- After GUESSING PAGE is done, go back to login/register and start issuing JWT and Bcrypting passwords
 - Make some minor corrections (write rules in first page, change name of the app to Football Sweepstake)
 - Publish the whole thing